 Discuss an ethical dilemma that you have faced either in a personal or professional context.
 Describe the specific situation, alternatives that you considered and the ultimate resolution of the dilemma.

-Writing Sample (required for the MPP/MA and the Hornstein/NEJS MA only): Please submit a paper or other piece of work (3-5 pages, typed, double spaced) that demonstrates your ability to think and write articulately.
+Writing Sample (required for the MPP/MA, Hornstein/NEJS MA, and BA/MA): Please upload a paper or other piece of work (3-5 pages, typed, double spaced) that demonstrates your ability to think and write articulately.

 Three Letters of Recommendation